FAQs - Family benefits

-Can I claim rights to maternity leave benefits if I moved to the United Kingdom to study 6 months ago?
+Can I claim rights to maternity leave benefits if I moved to Belgium to study 6 months ago?

-NO - In the UK, only people who work or have been self-employed are entitled to statutory maternity pay or a maternity allowance.
+NO - In Belgium, only people who work or have been self-employed are entitled to statutory maternity pay or a maternity allowance.

 However, if the German benefits turned out to be lower than what you are entitled to in the Netherlands, the Dutch authorities will pay you the difference.